-It also receives inputs from the sensors in blood vessels that monitor volume and pressure.
+It also receives inputs from blood vessel sensors that monitor volume and pressure.
 When the hypothalamus senses insufficient body fluid, it sends out a signal to drink.
-For reasons that the scientists say aren’t yet clear, age tends to dampen this message from the brain.
+For reasons that scientists say aren’t yet clear, age tends to dampen this message from the brain.

-In addition to the effects of aging, dehydration can happen for many other reasons, including as a side effect of prescribed medications, diarrhea, excessive sweating, loss of blood and diseases, such as diabetes.
+In addition to the effects of aging, dehydration can happen for many other reasons, including:

 If you notice your mouth is dry and you’re tired, see what happens once you drink some purified water.
 If you immediately perk up, that’s feedback that you were dehydrated.
 Dehydration can range from mild to severe.
 Severe dehydration can be life-threatening.